Is your food spending normal?

 An easy way to approximate your food costs if you’re a credit card user is to visit your cardholder’s website.
 Many credit card sites these days allow you to fiddle around with online tools that report on how much you’ve spent on food, clothing, etc.

-So, if you want just a quick, rough guess, check out your cardholder’s report.
-Otherwise, for more accuracy, download the last few months of your spending and do some custom calculations of your own.
-Or, even better, start taking notes from your groceries receipts and restaurant bills going forward.
+If accuracy is a priority, download the last few months of your spending and do some custom calculations of your own.
+Even better, start taking notes from your groceries receipts and restaurant bills going forward.

-The BLS found that approximately half of the money Americans spend on food is spent on away-from-home food.
+A recent report from the Bureau of Labor Statistics found that roughly half of the money Americans spend on food is spent on away-from-home food.

 That number is huge!